nearform/titus/docs/README.md

 Titus is well documented, includes modern tooling, for example, [Storybook], and has linting and testing as first-class citizens.
 Titus supports common-sense inclusions such as quality logging and docker convenience commands for day-to-day building and working with the stack locally.

 ### No Compromise DevOps
 To achieve a rock-solid but easy to configure base, we use [Terraform] in conjunction with [Kubernetes] (K8s) to deploy and manage infrastructure and service needs.
-We keep deployment configuration simple by using [Noise], which wraps common Terraform configurations into an easy to use Terraform plugin.
-Noise is used in a configuration repository that contains secrets, helm charts, and so on.
+We keep deployment configuration simple by using [Taurus], which wraps common Terraform configurations into an easy to use Terraform plugin.
+Taurus is used in a configuration repository that contains secrets, helm charts, and so on.

 ![titus-pipeline]

 You can deploy the Titus repository to [AWS] via [CircleCI] and it can be configured with minimal changes to work with [Azure] via [Azure Pipelines].
-[Google Cloud Platform][GCP], support is not included in Noise yet, but the stack can be deployed there, if you wish to add the infrastructure scripts to support it.
+[Google Cloud Platform][GCP], support is not included in Taurus yet, but the stack can be deployed there, if you wish to add the infrastructure scripts to support it.

 ### Production Grade CI Pipeline
 The primary goal of Titus is to enable you to build your new features straight away.
 We are passionate about this and therefore use a modern deployment pipeline to ensure you can deliver continuously: